Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 These two blocks perform a branch

-It essentially is a `test r7; jne mem` heres how it works after lifting:
+It essentially is a `test r7, r7; jne mem`

+Here is how it works after lifting:

 ```c
 // First block